 The following are some considerations when deciding to have a will or a living trust:

 ▪ Simplicity and cost.
-Assuming an individual has named beneficiaries for financial assets in which beneficiaries can be named – pension plans, bank accounts, IRAs, brokerage accounts and life insurance – and has named joint owners with right of survivorship with other accounts, and then a single will is only necessary for other financial assets including personal items and real estate.
+Assuming an individual has named beneficiaries for financial assets in which beneficiaries can be named – pension plans, bank accounts, IRAs, brokerage accounts and life insurance – and has named joint owners with right of survivorship with other accounts, a single will is necessary for other financial assets including personal items and real estate.
 This will result in reduced costs.

 ▪ Complexity.
 With some individuals, the services of an experienced estate attorney is the most expeditious way to ensure that one’s assets will ultimately be transferred to heirs, according to one’s wishes.
 For example, if one owns rental properties located in multiple states or one has multiple brokerage accounts.

 Other advantages of a trust include: (1) The grantor and not the truster’s legal state of residence, controls the disposition of solely owned assets included in the trust; (2) minimization of required oversight by the courts in the estate settlement process, (3) minimization of potential hassles involved in distributing assets to beneficiaries; and (4) avoidance of expenses and inconvenience of possible probate proceedings.

 Unfortunately assets, added to a trust after the grantor’s death via a “pour-over” will not avoid probate.
 But the “pour-over” will/living trust combination still affords increased privacy since the most detailed information about the disposition of trust creator’s estates resides in the trust agreement.
 Trust agreements in most state do not have to be filed with a court.